 Sept.
 17, 1861 – During the Civil War, the Battle of Liberty, Mo. was fought.
 The Union had about 600 men, some Iowa Infantry, some Missouri Home Guards, and a bit of artillery; and the Confederates had elements of the 4th Division, Missouri State Guard.
 Losses were about 60 on each side.

 Sept.
-17, 1862 – The Battle of Antietam took place in Washington County, along the banks of Antietam Creek, near Sharpsburg, Md.
+17, 1862 – The Battle of Antietam, the bloodiest one-day battle in American history, took place in Washington County, along the banks of Antietam Creek, near Sharpsburg, Md.
 General Robert E. Lee and the Confederate Army were stopped by General George B. MeClellan and his numerically superior Union forces.
 By nightfall about 26,000 men were dead, wounded or missing.
 Lee began withdrawing to Virginia after dark on September 18.
 It was the bloodiest day in American military history.
+To put the human cost in perspective, a man was killed or wounded, every two seconds for 14 hours.
+Another way of looking at it is 35 were killed per minute.
+D-Day casualties were 6,603, and World Trade Center casualties were 2,998.
+Total Antietam casualties were 23,100.

 Jacob Hirschfelder and James C. Thomas, both of the Conecuh Guards, where killed at Antietam.
 Thomas E. Ray (deserted to enemy in 1864) and Third Cpl.
 James Robertson (wounded in three places), both of the Conecuh Guards, were wounded at Antietam.